ucbjrl/cit-jenkins/README.md

-citSupport is a Python Module providing support for manage continuous integration builds.
+citSupport is a Python Module providing support for managing continuous integration builds.

 It contains two main sub-modules: monitoredRepo - monitor a GitHub repo for push events,